Adityamme/Aditya-profile/README.md

 # 💫 About Me:
-Hello ! <br>This is Aditya Dongare an Apiring Devops Engineer <br>Skilled in Linux, AWS, Docker, Kubernetes, Terraform,Jenkins
+Hello ! <br>This is Aditya Dongare a Devops Engineer <br>Skilled in Linux, AWS, Docker, Kubernetes, Terraform,Jenkins,git and github

 ## 🌐 Socials: